TS-Steff/PRTG-Veeam-MS365-Tenant/README.md

 - I've set some default limits on the channels, change them to your preferred levels

 # History
+## 2024-10
+ Added parameter to return jobs only and ignore repo info.

 ## 2024-09
  Script for V8.
 This one does not include the sensors
   - Job: *** | Success